 How to file a complaint about InDebted

-If InDebted doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that InDebted is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.